Time-resolved collapse and revival of the Kondo state near a quantum phase transition

 \section{Abstract}

 {\bf One of the most successful paradigms of many-body physics is the concept of quasiparticles: excitations in strongly interacting matter behaving like weakly interacting particles in free space.
 Quasiparticles in metals are very robust objects.
-Yet, when a system's ground state undergoes a qualitative change at a quantum critical point (QCP) \cite{Loehneysen07}, these quasiparticles can disintegrate and give way to an exotic quantum-fluid state of matter where the very notion of particles comprising the system breaks down.
-The nature of this breakdown is intensely debated \cite{Si01,Coleman01,Senthil04,Woelfle11}, because the emergent quantum fluid dominates the material properties up to high temperature and might even be related to the occurence of superconductivity in some compounds \cite{Stockert11}.
-Here we control the resurgence of heavy-fermion quasiparticles out of a photoexcited nonequilibrium state and monitor their dynamics towards the QCP in a time-resolved experiment, supported by many-body calculations.
-A terahertz pulse transforms heavy fermions in CeCu$_{5.9}$Au$_{0.1}$ into light electrons.
-Under emission of a delayed, phase-coherent terahertz reflex the heavy-fermion state recovers, with a memory time 100 times longer than the coherence time typically associated with metals \cite{Wolf98,Kummer12}.
-The quasiparticle weight collapses towards the QCP, yet its formation temperature remains almost constant.
-This suggests a revised view of quantum criticality in between disintegration and preservation of the quasiparticle picture. }
+Nevertheless, when a system's ground state undergoes a qualitative change at a quantum critical point (QCP) \cite{Loehneysen07}, the quasiparticles may disintegrate and give way to an exotic quantum-fluid state of matter.
+The nature of this breakdown is intensely debated \cite{Si01,Coleman01,Senthil04,Woelfle11}, because the emergent quantum fluid dominates material properties up to high temperatures and might even be related to the occurrence of superconductivity in some compounds \cite{Stockert11}.
+Here we trace the dynamics of heavy-fermion quasiparticles in CeCu$_{6-x}$Au$_{x}$ and monitor their evolution towards the QCP in time-resolved experiments, supported by many-body calculations.
+A terahertz pulse disrupts the many-body heavy-fermion state.
+Under emission of a delayed, phase-coherent terahertz reflex the heavy-fermion state recovers, with a coherence time 100 times longer than typically associated with correlated metals \cite{Wolf98,Kummer12}.
+The quasiparticle weight collapses towards the QCP, yet its formation temperature remains constant -- phenomena believed to be mutually exclusive.
+Coexistence in the same experiment calls for revisions in our view on quantum criticality. }

-At a QCP the critical temperature of a second-order phase transition approaches zero.
-There, critical fluctuations are generated by the energy allowed by Heisenberg's uncertainty principle rather than thermal excitations, and exotic properties such as non-Fermi-liquid behaviour, frustrated magnetism or unconventional superconductivity may emerge.
-In fact, matter as we conventionally know it may disintegrate in the vicinity of the QCP because fundamental concepts of condensed-matter physics loose validity.
+All across condensed-matter physics, coherent excitations of many-body systems can be described in a simple picture of strongly renormalized, but weakly interacting particle-like objects -- the so-called quasiparticles.
+In metals, for example, heavy Landau fermionic quasiparticles of remarkable stability are enforced by the Pauli principle.
+Despite the Pauli stabilization, however, these heavy-fermion quasiparticles are amenable to disintegration near a quantum phase transition (QPT) \cite{Woelfle18} because of their low binding energy, thus opening an avenue to novel quantum states of matter, governed by quantum fluctuations.
+At a QPT, near zero temperature, the critical fluctuations are generated by the energy allowed by Heisenberg's uncertainty principle rather than thermal excitations.
+As a consequence, non-Fermi-liquid behaviour, frustrated magnetism or unconventional superconductivity may emerge around the associated QCP.